 Dr. Stone earned his Doctor of Philosophy degree in biochemistry from Carnegie Mellon University in 1997.
 He then stood up the biotechnology research team for AFRL's Materials and Manufacturing Directorate, and led the team to earn two consecutive Star Team Awards from the Air Force Office of Scientific Research.
 From 2003 to 2006, Dr. Stone accepted an assignment as Program Manager in the Defense Sciences Office at the Defense Advanced Research Projects Agency.
 He later served as Chief of the Hardened Materials Branch within the Materials and Manufacturing Directorate at AFRL.
 In 2007 he was appointed to senior executive service as the Senior Scientist for Molecular Systems Biotechnology in AFRL’s Human Effectiveness Directorate.
 There he served as the Air Force’s principal scientific authority in the field of biotechnology, through 2008.
 Prior to assuming his present position, Dr. Stone served as the Chief Scientist of AFRL’s 711th Human Performance Wing responsible for the technical direction of a broad, multi-disciplinary research and development portfolio focused on understanding and improving human performance.
 He also served as the Chair of the Department of Defense’s Autonomy Community of Interest 2011-2014.

 Dr. Stone has authored more than 90 technical publications and five technical book chapters.
 He is on the editorial board of two international scientific journals and is a Fellow of AFRL and the International Optical Engineering Society.

-1991 Bachelor of Science degree in biological sciences, Wright State University, Ohio
+1991 Bachelor of Science in Biological Sciences, Wright State University, Ohio

-1997 Doctor of Philosophy degree in biochemistry, Carnegie Mellon University, Pa.
+1997 Doctor of Philosophy in Biochemistry, Carnegie Mellon University, Pa.

 1. January 1992 - August 1992, materials research engineer, Materials and Manufacturing Directorate, Air Force Research Laboratory, Wright-Patterson AFB, Ohio